kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 <summary>Use in Terraform cloud</summary>

 To use Kube-Hetzner on Terraform cloud, use as a Terraform module as mentioned above, but also change the execution mode from `remote` to `local`.

+Also make sure you have the OS snapshot already created in your project, for that, follow the installation script.

 </details>